nauticalcoder/dirt-tracker/README.md

 ### Todo
 - Add some switches to the breadboard for testing the UI
+- Define button interaction
 - Handle multiple screens and switching between them
 - Handle executing tasks from a screen
 - Add events for circuit mode: start, stop, lap
-- Add background process to track distance traveled, calculate speed, lap time, avg lap time, overall time
+- Add background process to track distance traveled, calculate speed, lap time, avg lap time, overall time, Haversine method (https://maker.pro/forums/threads/calculating-distance-using-gps.119820/)
--
+- Wireup breadboard so this can be tested more easily with buttons and walked outside

 ![Alt text](https://github.com/nauticalcoder/dirt-tracker/blob/master/20221219_153224.jpg "Debugging setup")